MaximeVivier/Articles/blog-posts/step-function-learnings/step-function-logs-learning.md

 ---
-published: true
+published: false
-title: 'I answer to your worst step functions pain points'
+title: 'It is outrageously easy to have clean logs for your express Step Function with the CDK'
-description: 'Step Function learnings'
+description: 'Logs for express Step Function with the CDK'
-tags: serverless, stepfunction, dynamodb, javascript
+tags: logs, stepfunction, serverless, cdk
 series:
 canonical_url:
 ---

 In this article you will learn how to add **logs in an express step function** with the CDK because it is not enabled by default.
+When you go from a standard step function with logs to an express one that gives you nothing.

 TL;DR